shelt/AurOracle/README.md

     must    : The courses you must take.
 Obviously shouldn't be larger than n. would   : The courses you would take as electives. offline : If this argument is provided, offline mode is enabled.
 See the source for more info.
     earliest: The earliest time you could stand being in class at.
-(Format: 10:00 PM) latest  : The latest time you could stand being in class at.
-(Format: 10:00 PM)
+(Format: "10:00 PM") latest  : The latest time you could stand being in class at.
+(Format: "10:00 PM")

     For --must and --would, you need to use a dash, such as MATH-1500, or quotes, such as "MATH 1500"